Diane29/GetDataProject/CodeBook.md

 XYZ - 3-axial signals in the X, Y and Z directions

 ### Subject
-- number indentifying the subject in the data
+- number (1-30) identifying the subject in the data

 ### Activity
-- type of activity associted with measurements (signals) listed below 1 - WALKING
+- type of activity associated with measurements (signals) listed above
+  1) WALKING
-  2 - WALKING_UPSTAIRS
+  2) WALKING_UPSTAIRS
-  3 - WALKING_DOWNSTAIRS
+  3) WALKING_DOWNSTAIRS
-  4 - SITTING
+  4) SITTING
-  5 - STANDING
+  5) STANDING
-  6 - LAYING
+  6) LAYING